The Client In an era of online shopping and next-day delivery, this US-based Cprime client…

 Products: Luxury Goods, Designer Clothing

 This internationally recognized luxury retail icon turned to Cprime to modernize its failing legacy service management infrastructure with turnkey Jira and Jira Service Management portals.
+The resulting ITSM implementation enhanced the teams’ service efficacy and reduced the number of tickets created

 This high-profile Cprime client is an American institution with a rich history dating back to 1924 when it first opened the doors on its flagship midtown Manhattan store.
 Since those early days, the store has come to define the American luxury retail market.
 It is a fashion destination and an iconic brand synonymous with quality, style, and life’s finer offerings.